MUGH-02 Click on image for enlargement.

-This extremely rare coin is genuine gold coin of the Imperial mints, solid gold not a filled metal electrotypes / reproductions.
+An extraordinary rarity of Indian coinage in genuine Mohur of the Mughal Imperial mints, solid gold coin not a filled metal electrotypes / reproductions.

 as well as the lozenge-shaped flan on the exceptionally rare Mohur of AH 981.
 It reflect the design of the typical mehrab on niche in the

 wall of a mosque that indicates the direction of prayer towards Mecca.
 The Mehrabi held an inportant place in the imagery of the Mughal court,

 and is specifically mentioned in the court chronicles Aine-akbari by the emperor's secretary Abu I-fadl "Allami".